 The wall surrounds a fort that hides some 300 ancient temples, of which you likely won’t be able to get to any – traps may still lurk within the depths of the wall if you’re not careful.
 Regardless, the sight of the complex is enough to satisfy even the most adventurous tourist.

 If you’re looking for an authentic Indian getaway, head to Kerala.
-It’s here, according to this travel blog, that you can experience the best homestays, where you’ll get to stay with Indian families and learn about their lifestyles.
+It’s here, that you can experience the best homestays, where you’ll get to stay with Indian families and learn about their lifestyles.
 And it’s also the best way to get to sample some true Indian food, which you’ll more than likely play a part in making.

 Some homestays are admittedly more luxurious and developed than others, but it’s the feel of family and community that makes for Kerala’s appeal.
 Head into the town and you’ll discover rustic architecture that gives way to an abundance of natural sights you’ll fall in love with.